razvangoga/Angular-Wizard/README.md

 * data-watch-for-changes - the name of the model collection that is displayed/interacted with in the step.
 We need to watch it separately as the form does not pick deleting from collections.

 ## Still to do / nice to have
-* Transition from directives to components - i was not ableto get the step component to do the transclude content correctly.
+* Transition from directives to components - i was not able to get the step component to do the transclude content correctly.
 I think this may be related to the 1.5.8 version of Angular that was a hard requirement
 * Transition to Angular 2/4 and TypeScript
 * Make the template urls top level **rg-wizard component** parameters - at the moment thy are hardcoded in the directive's JS code
 * Add some animation for the startup - slow with large forms